-A smart appearance is always expected whilst representing the school.
+A smart appearance is expected at all times whilst representing the school.
 We are proud of our uniform and when worn, we expect our students to promote the school in a positive manner.
 All uniform should be named.

 Blazers: Blazers must be worn for registration, assemblies and whenever students are moving around the School.
 They may be removed during lessons only with permission from staff.
-Hoodies should not be worn under blazers around School.
+Hoodies should not be worn under blazers around School